Profile

 I started

-collecting coins in the early 1960s.
+collecting coins in 1960.
 As a boy, my father gave me some

 of his extra Canadian small cents and nickels.
 Of course, he didn't give